 Schedule your activities with various color categories according to how much benefits and results they return.
 If an inarguably important activity you have not planned for the day needs to be executed at a short notice, you can replace it with a less important task in the schedule.

 Some of you probably scrolled right down to X to see what we’ve come up with.
 Instead, we’d like to hear your ideas.
 Leave your suggestion for letter X in the comment section.

-There are many great time tracking tools.
+There are many great time tracking software.
 Monitoring the time spent on different tasks helps you review the work of your team.
 Take your teamwork to a whole new level with team management software that lets you schedule, track and monitor your work and the time spent.